-You can purchase laptop insurance during your first month of enrollment.
+Families can purchase laptop insurance during your first month of enrollment.
 (For most students, that's August).
 Insurance costs \$30 and covers all accidental damage.
-Please note that insurance only covers damage related to your laptop.
-It does not cover theft or loss or damage to your school-issued charger.
+Please note that insurance only covers damage related to laptops.
+It does not cover theft or loss or damage to school-issued chargers.